tangmf/Assignment2/README.md

 ## [1] Purpose

 ### User audience:
-Car drivers.
+Car drivers or people looking for direcions to a destination.

 ### Intent:
-Help drivers find a nearby place to park.
+Help drivers find a nearby place to park, give the driver the directions to the destinated car park, give directions from point a to point b

 ### Purpose:
-Make finding a place to park easier.
+Make finding a place to park easier, and make it easier to travel from point a to point b

 ### Who the website is catering for and value it provides for users:
 Car drivers, makes finding parking easier, they can also find out the available lots left for each car park.
+People who need directions, they can enter the destination into the map and will recieve directions to the destination from their current location.

 ### What is the website catering for?
-The website is catering a centralized place to distribute and sell content from K/DA.
+The website is catering for a place where drivers can access information about car parks, and provide directions.

 ## [2] Design Process

-This website is made to promote K/DA's content, and act as a centralized place to distribute and sell content from K/DA to fans or going-to-be fans.
-Hence, the website needs to have easily accessible content like music videos, music and merchandise, as well as match the flashy style of the band's brand.

-I wanted the design of the website to be user friendly, and have the content (music) to be easily accessible for the user, and so the first step was to have a nice and simple navigation bar.
-For the layout of the website, I made it so that each page had sections, spaced away from one another to clearly distinguish them, and I wanted the text to be easy to read, and so went with a white text and black background.
-The font I chose, BarlowCondensed, makes reading the text easy to read as well, and gives the website texts a clean look.
+The website is similar to google maps, but more centralized around parking, where users can access car park information from all around Singapore, and get directions from point a to point b.

 ### Link to repl.it
 [repl.it](https://assignment2.mingfeng.repl.co/)